webbgroup/certified-aws-developer-associate-notes/4-aws-security/s3-advanced-security.md

 ## SSE-KMS Deep Dive

 - Under the hood SSE-KMS uses *GenerateDataKey* and *Decrypt* KMS API calls
-- These KMS API calls will show up in CloudTrails, usefull for logging and audit
+- These KMS API calls will show up in CloudTrails, useful for logging and audit
 - In order to be able to perform SS3-KMS, we need:
     - A KMS key policy to authorize the user/role
     - An IAM policy to authorize access to KMS